rokka-io/rokka-gallery-embed/README.md

 | English  | `en` (Default option) |
 | German   | `de`                  |

-### API
+### Events

 We provide the following events on the document

-- `rokkagallery.open` is triggered when the Overlay is opened
+- `rokkagallery.open` is triggered when the overlay is opened
-- `rokkagallery.close` is triggered when the Overlay is closed
+- `rokkagallery.close` is triggered when the overlay is closed

 ```js
 document.addEventListener('rokkagallery.open', rokkaOverlayOpened)
 document.addEventListener('rokkagallery.close', rokkaOverlayClosed)
 ```

-You may wish to restrict scrolling or tabbing on your page while the user has opened Rokka Gallery.
+You can use them for example to restrict scrolling or tabbing on your page while the user has opened Rokka Gallery.

 ## Development